Course Title: Extending STEM Education

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-This course is designed to deepen your content and pedagogical content knowledge in STEM disciplines.
-This course extends your knowledge of key concepts and contemporary issues in STEM (Science, Technology, Engineering and Mathematics) education.
+This course is designed to intoduce you to content and pedagogical content knowledge in the Science, Technology, Engineering and Mathematics (STEM) disciplines.
+This course aims to develop your knowledge of key concepts and contemporary issues in STEM education.
 You will explore the contexts and key theoretical and professional debates in STEM education including new ways of thinking about STEM within a school curriculum and as a teacher.
-You will enhance your STEM content and pedagogical knowledge, through a critical examination of new and emerging approaches to engaging students in STEM education and hands-on activities.
+You will also enhance your STEM content and pedagogical knowledge, through a critical examination of new and emerging approaches to engaging students in STEM education and hands-on activities.
 You will consider the implications of seeing knowledge as distributed and dynamic on your own pedagogical practices.

 Objectives/Learning Outcomes/Capability Development

 Upon successful completion of this course, you will be able to meet the APST teahcing standards by demonstating the following capabilities